thulab/iot-benchmark/README.md

 * For detailed instructions on using different databases, see [Tested Database Example Instructions](./docs/DifferentTestDatabase-EN.md)

-At the same time, you can also change the BENCHMARK_WORK_MODE parameter to adjust the running mode of iot-benchmark.
+At the same time, you can also change the BENCHMARK_WORK_MODE parameter to adjust the running mode of IoT Benchmark.
 Currently, the following are supported:

 |       Mode name        |  BENCHMARK_WORK_MODE  | Mode content                                                                                                                     |
 | :--------------------: | :-------------------: | :------------------------------------------------------------------------------------------------------------------------------- |